Configure Prisma Access Colo-Connect

 • Select a Bandwidth for the connection.

 If you configure multiple connections for an interconnect, make sure that the total bandwidth of the connections does not exceed the bandwidth of the interconnect.
-For example, given a partner interconnect of 10 Gbps, you can configure 10 connections of 1 Gbps each, but do not exceed 10 Gbps in total for all connections.
+For example, given a partner interconnect of 100 Gbps, you can configure 10 connections of 10 Gbps each, but don't exceed 100 Gbps in total for all connections.

-If your deployment requires more than 16 connections, reach out to your Palo Alto Networks account team, who will open an SRE case to accommodate the request.
+If your deployment requires more than 16 Colo-Connect instances, reach out to your Palo Alto Networks account team, who will open an SRE case to accommodate the request.

 • Enter a BGP Peer ASN.